SOME NOTES ON MAINSTREAM PSYCHOLOGY STUDIES ON GENDER DIFFERENCES

 If there are some jobs which call for a certain quality or aptitude, and that characteristic has a different mean (average) for men and women, there will be a large differences in the number of people who have (or lack) that quality to a strong degree (i.e., out at the left and right of the curve).
 If men score higher on “interest in things” and women score higher in “interest in people,” and there are some jobs which suit people who have that quality to a strong degree, (e.g., engineering vs child care or social work) then men more will be attracted to some jobs and women to others.
 It’s not a binary, and no sensible person would claim it is.
 You can (and should) remove obstacles to girls pursuing engineering (if they want) but creating a more gender equal society doesn’t bring about equality of outcomes.

-In the case of many jobs, for example, this doesn’t really matter.
+In the case of many jobs, differences in personality attributes between men and women doesn’t really matter.
 Most jobs don’t require you to have some personality characteristic to an extreme degree.
 But some do.
 Engineers tend to be very interested in things, rather than people.
 Social work, psychology and medicine tend to attract people who are more interested in people rather than things.
+(You’d hope so, right?)
 For a discussion of how different personality types are attracted to different university courses see Vedel 2016, or Ali, which is a non-mathematical discussion of Vedel.
 Law and economics appear to attract people who score low on trustworthiness and concern for others.

 To talk as though apparent differences between men and women are “binaries” which we should reject because ‘binaries are wrong’ is to criticise a straw man.
 Nobody in psychology claims they are binaries.
 However even when there is a large overlap, there will be an imbalance in the number of men or women exhibiting a characteristic to a high degree.
 There is no contradiction between saying that men and women can both be narcissistic (or agreeable or tall) and saying that there are gender difference in whether those qualities are exhibited very strongly i.e. i the number of people out at the edge..